 Boat registration in Canada

 At National Vessel Registry Center, Corp we help boat owners secure all requisite registration papers from Transport Canada through a simple 3-step online application process.
 We collaborate with Transport Canada as third-party agents to process pleasure craft registration, licenses, renewals, transfers, and all official certifications required by law.
+And we’re aware of all marine transport regulations so you can stay up-to-date by reading our monthly articles.
 Call us toll-free at (800) 419-9569 (Canada) and we will help you register your boat.